Best Trail Running Shoes for Hiking in 2026 (Unsponsored)

 - You are willing to pay a premium price

-- You want a trail runner that performs year-round
+- You want a trail shoe that performs year-round

 Don’t Buy If